MuazSalah/SPIFlashMemory/README.md

 * ```myflash.readFromFlash();```
 Reads all the content of the flash and return it in the form of a string

+## Compatibility
+The library have been tested with Winbond W25Q128JV (using Sparkfun's Serial Flash Breakout - Assembled 128Mbit [SPX-17115]), however, it should be able to work with the other varities of SPI flash memories.

 Provided as is, no warranty given